knowrahman/AWS-SAA-C02-Course/README.md

 - If you modify an object, the original of that object is replaced.
 - The attribute, **ID of object**, is set to **null**.

 Versioning

 - This is off by default.
 - Once it is turned on, it cannot be turned off.
-- Versioning can be suspended and enabled again.
+- Versioning can be suspended (paused)   and enabled again.
 - This allows for multiple versions of objects within a bucket.
 - Objects which would modify objects **generate a new version** instead.